What is a concussion?

 If you continue to play after sustaining a suspected concussion, or if you return to play before full recovery, you could be exposed to further head impacts and put you at increased risk of a more serious brain injury such as a very rare condition often referred to as Second Impact Syndrome.

-Education on the prevention of head impacts, good in-game concussion management, and following the return-to-play guidelines are key to preventing such injuries from occurring.
+Education on the prevention of head impacts, good in-game concussion management, and following the return-to-play guidelines are key to preventing more serious conditions from occurring.

 Players who experience two or more concussions in 12 months or multiple concussions over the course of their career should be reviewed on an individual basis.
-The severity of the concussion and recovery can affect the approach that is taken; some players may require an extended period out of the game.
-It may also be appropriate to look at the mechanism of injury/how are these concussions occurring; for example, are concussions occurring during defensive plays, and if so, how can this be addressed by the player/coach.
+The severity of the concussion and recovery can affect the approach that is taken: some players may require an extended period out of the game.
+It may also be appropriate to look at the mechanism of injury and how these concussions are occurring; for example, are concussions occurring during defensive plays, and if so, how can this be addressed by the player/coach?

 If a player has repeated concussions, it is recommended that they are seen by a doctor specialising in concussion management (through a doctor referral).
 Each concussion should be considered on its own but a more conservative timescale for recovery or directed rehabilitation may be recommended especially if each time the force required to cause concession is lessened and/or the symptoms are prolonged.